yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

 By default, you will the summary report across all channels.
 You can choose to see the report of your preferred channels.

-To see a channel specific data, click on the channel name.
+To see channel specific data, click on the channel name.
 Channels with black font are considered for the report and greyed-out ones are hidden as shown below.

 <center><img src="https://i.imgur.com/VPaaw4i.png" width="600"/></center>